 The Wildlife Center"The Wildlife Center works to conserve and restore native wildlife and their habitats through action-oriented education, promotion of public awareness, strategic partnerships, and responsible wildlife rehabilitation."

-The Wildlife Center just came onto my radar this year.
-They do fabulous work rehabbing injured birds and other animals and offer great programs for the local schools.
+They do valuable work rehabbing injured birds and other animals and offer great programs for the local schools.
 A really amazing place!
 When you are out in their area, drop in to see what they are doing.
-They welcome visitors.
+Visitors are welcome.

 "We also are an accredited member of The Association of Sanctuaries, a national organization with the highest standards for animal welfare and care.
 Our founder and director, Natalie Owings, works at the Sanctuary twenty-four hours a day, seven days a week without salary.
-She and the dogs live, family style, in the 'Giant Doghouse'—essentially a spacious room with 25 or 30 dog beds and one human bed."
+She and the dogs live, family style, in the 'Giant Doghouse', essentially a spacious room with 25 to 30 dog beds and one human bed.

 Santa Fe Farmers Market and Market InstituteThe market that began with a handful of farmers in the late 1960's is now by far New Mexico’s largest farmers’ market and one of the most widely recognized markets in the United States and beyond.
 The Santa Fe Farmers Market represents over 150 active vendors and features hundreds of different agricultural products.
 Unlike most farmers’ markets in the U.S., the Santa Fe Farmers Market assures that all products sold by its vendors are always locally grown by the people selling them.
 One hundred percent of the vegetables, fruits, and nursery plants available at the Santa Fe Farmers' Market are grown right here in northern New Mexico.
 The same goes for at least eighty percent of the ingredients and materials used to make all processed and craft items.